 By International Association of Plumbing and Mechanical Officials (IAPMO)

-Plumbing industry allies IAPMO, the United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry of the United States, Canada (UA), and the Plumbing-Heating-Cooling Contractors Association – National Association (PHCC-NA) enthusiastically support passage of the National Apprenticeship Act of 2020 (H.R.
-8294) by the U.S. House of Representatives.
-The bill seeks to reauthorize the 1937 National Apprenticeship Act, which established the registered apprenticeship system, for the first time since its inception 83 years ago.
+The International Association of Plumbing and Mechanical Officials (IAPMO), the United Association of Journeymen and Apprentices of the Plumbing and Pipe Fitting Industry of the United States, Canada (UA), the Plumbing-Heating-Cooling Contractors — National Association (PHCC), and Plumbing Manufacturers International (PMI) applaud the House of Representatives for bipartisan passage of the National Apprenticeship Act of 2021 (H.R.
+447) on Friday and strongly encourage the Senate to approve it as well.
+The bill seeks to reauthorize the 1937 National Apprenticeship Act, which established the registered apprenticeship system, for the first time since its inception 84 years ago.

 Many characteristics today associated with registered apprenticeships — progressive wage increases, mentorship and safety standards — are not part of the 1937 law; they have instead been included in subsequent U.S. Department of Labor regulations.
-These provisions and more would be codified into the new federal law, as well as expanding apprenticeship programs through authorization of $400-$800 million in new grant funding.
+These provisions and more would be codified into the new federal law, as well as expanding apprenticeship programs through authorization of $400 million to $800 million in new grant funding.

 Registered Apprenticeships (RAs) are America’s most successful federally authorized workforce development program.
 According to the Department of Labor, 94 percent of people who complete RAs are employed upon completion, earning an average starting wage above $70,000 annually.
 The success of the registered apprenticeship system is a product of the strict quality standards, close engagement with industry, and strong worker protections that the programs are required to uphold.
 All RAs must combine on-the-job learning with related instruction to provide workers a nationally recognized credential from the Department of Labor (DOL) that they can present to potential employers anywhere in the country.

-“Apprenticeships are a proven pathway to well-paying employment,” said IAPMO incoming CEO Dave Viola.
-“We applaud the U.S. House of Representatives for passing this important piece of legislation.
+“Apprenticeships are a proven pathway to well-paying employment,” said IAPMO CEO Dave Viola.
+“We applaud the U.S. House of Representatives for passing this important piece of legislation and encourage the Senate to quickly pass it as well.
 We face increasingly complex water and infrastructure challenges in the United States.
 The registered apprenticeship program is essential to ensuring that our country has the skilled workforce required to meet these challenges.
-IAPMO is proud to stand with the UA and PHCC-NA in celebrating this landmark legislation.”
+IAPMO is proud to stand with the UA, PHCC and PMI in celebrating this landmark legislation.”

 By bringing together industry sector leaders and experts, including employers, industry associations, joint labor-management organizations, labor organizations, education and training providers, credential providers, and apprentices, the bill would establish national frameworks for industry-recognized apprenticeable occupations.